 Yet this meaning shifted with time and evolved into something new before the Victorian era ended.
 By the close of the period, the Dahlia was considered a symbol of everlasting love and beauty instead.
 It was a romantic symbol that was sometimes used for wedding decorations, a practice that continues to this day.

 All true members of the Dahlia genus are safe to eat in moderation.
-Both the colorful petals and the tuberous roots are edible raw, or cooked.
-If cooked, the petals may lose their color, so try using them raw on salads.
-Try cooking a few roots the next time you’re dividing or moving Dahlias.
+The colorful petals and the tuberous roots are edible raw, or cooked.
+The petals may lose their color if cooked, so try using them raw on salads.
+Try cooking a few roots the next time you divide or move Dahlias.

 An interesting flower with a long history to match its bold appearance, the Dahlia deserves a second look thanks to its host of benefits and uses.
 These flowers are easy to grow when planted during the right time of year, but they’re also edible.